RasaHQ/calm-langgraph-customer-service-comparison/README.md

 - Keyboard bindings may not map correctly in the Codespace, so you may not be able to copy and paste as you normally would!
 - The database creation is done separately to manage memory usage.
 - The repository is compatible with Rasa Pro versions `>=3.10.0`.
-- You'll also notice that there are several subdirectories: CALM LLM is the CALM implementation, CALM NLU combines CALM with NLU, LangGraph is LangGraph, CALM self-hosted is with a fine-tuned model such as Llama 3.1 8B, and CALM NLU self-hosted is CALM with NLU and a fine-tuned model.
+- You'll also notice that there are several subdirectories: `calm_llm` is the CALM implementation, `calm_nlu` combines CALM with intent based NLU, `langgraph_implementation` is the implementation inspired from [langgraph's tutorial](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support/), `calm_self_hosted` is the CALM implementation but a fine-tuned model such as Llama 3.1 8B working as the command generator, and `calm_nlu_self_hosted` is CALM working with intent based NLU and a fine-tuned model as the command generator.

 ## Quantitative Evaluation